 Her plethora of memories brought to life the little known island south of Japan and Korea, east of Hong Kong and north of the Philippines.

-I dub Taiwan, “What China could have been” and while there is huge debate surrounding independence from China vs. China ‘controlling’ Taiwan, Taiwanese people (despite many being hereditary Chinese mainlanders) shout of their independence and their difference.
+While there is huge debate surrounding independence from China vs. China ‘controlling’ Taiwan, Taiwanese people (despite many being hereditary Chinese mainlanders) shout of their independence and their difference.
 Laid back yet open, proud but approachable, there is a distinct beauty in their nature that certainly marks them apart in their culture in comparison to what I experienced in China.

 Contents